 We welcome article suggestions and queries.
 We don't accept unsolicited articles, so please send a query first.
-It's best to include some samples of your writing and include the following information: your full name, mailing address, email and phone.
+It's best to include at least one sample of your writing and include the following information: your full name, mailing address, email and phone.